syncfusion-content/extension-docs/Extension/PDFViewer-SDK-Extension/Visual-Studio/overview.md

 [Creator Sample](sample-creator): Creates Syncfusion® ASP.NET Core or MVC application with the sample code of required Syncfusion® PDF Viewer SDK control and features.

-[Reference Manager](add-references): To add the required Syncfusion® PDF Viewer SDK assembly to WPF and Windows forms project reference.
+[Reference Manager](add-references): To add the required Syncfusion® PDF Viewer SDK assembly to WPF and Windows Forms project reference.

 [Toolbox Control](toolbox-control): To configure the Syncfusion® PDF Viewer SDK control into the .NET MAUI application.